 THRIVE is a 100% plant-based protein powder designed specifically for athletes who eat plant-based diets, who are lactose intolerant, or who just want an alternative to whey, casein, and egg powders.

-Its high-quality blend of pea, rice, hemp, and quinoa protein provides 25 grams of protein per serving, and is highly bioavailable and rich in essential amino acids that are vital to muscle recovery and growth.
+Its high-quality blend of pea and rice protein provides 25 grams of protein per serving, and is highly bioavailable and rich in essential amino acids that are vital to muscle recovery and growth.

-THRIVE also contains 21 additional nutrients and enzymes to improve the quality of your diet, aid in digestion, and address common nutritional deficiencies among plant-fueled athletes, in particular.
+THRIVE also contains 34 additional micronutrients and enzymes to improve the nutritional quality of your diet, aid in digestion, and address common dietary deficiencies among plant-fueled athletes, in particular.